Rouselos/responsive-content/README.md

 ### "Mobile First" Content Flow

-If the screen width equals or exceeds the `triggerWidth` value, an Ajax call will be made and its response will replace the "default content" in the container element.
+If the screen width equals or exceeds the `breakpoint` option value, an Ajax call will be made and its response will replace the "default content" in the container element.
 This default content should be the "mobile first" version of your content.
-If you do not have default content and wish to force an Ajax load in all cases, set `triggerWidth: 0`.
+If you do not have default content and wish to force an Ajax load in all cases, set `breakpoint: 0`.

 Subsequent clicks on links will cause new "pages" (i.e. fragments, device tailored) to be loaded into the container element using [Pjax](https://github.com/defunkt/jquery-pjax).
 This causes the address bar and